Permanent Life Insurance

 Whole Life Insurance, also known as Straight Life or Ordinary Life, is a permanent guarantee to stay in effect as long as the insurance is alive and as long as premiums are maintained.

 The concept of a permanent policy is simple: Maintain premium payments and upon your death your beneficiaries receive a payout.
 This allows you to shield your family from loss of income and other financial obligations you may leave behind.
 It also works as a savings investment, building "cash-value" over time that can be withdrawn or loaned against prior to the death of the insured.
 Permanent Life Insurance premiums can be higher than other types of policies due to the integrated investment aspect.
-Best Life Insurance for people in the Charlotte area.
+Best Affordable Life Insurance for people in the Charlotte area and cheap.

 The most common other option is Term Life Insurance.

 These policies are less expensive upfront and pricing is fixed for certain lengths of time known as a term.
 These term lengths vary and may be for 10 or 20 years.
 Term Life Insurance policies do not build "cash-value" nor do they guarantee the insured future coverage after the expiration of their current term.
+This is usually the cheapest form of life insurance.

 Whole Life, Straight Life, or Ordinary Life